samcode206/cws/README.md

 - **Familiar Event-Loop Architecture**: Implements an event-loop based architecture, akin to Node.js, providing familiarity and ease of use while delivering orders of magnitude better performance.
 - **Control**: Enables granular control over connection upgrades and supports efficient fragmented message streaming for large data sets.
 - **Scalability**: Designed for scalability and can be easily configured to run on multiple threads, with simple yet powerful synchronization primitives
+- **Easy Integration**: The library is elegantly designed as a single C source file and a single header file, ensuring ease of integration and straightforward use in various projects.